martygubar/bds-getting-started/lab-create-bastion/create-bastion.md

     https://console.us-ashburn-1.oraclecloud.com/

 * Select **Big Data** from the navigation menu
-* Click `your-cluster` in the list of Big Data Service clusters
+* Click `mycluster` in the list of Big Data Service clusters
 * Locate the IP address of the first utility node and first master node.
 Save these IP addresses.
-* Return to your terminal and log into that utility node using the IP address:
+* Return to your terminal and ensure that you can log into that utility node using the IP address:

     ssh -i ~opc/.ssh/`your-private-key` opc@`your-utility-node1-ip`